leej58928/Early-Churn-Signal-Analysis-in-a-SaaS-Platform/README.md

-# Early Churn Signal Analysis in a SaaS Platform
+# Identifying Early Signals of Long-Term Subscription
+### A Data-Driven SaaS Churn Risk Analysis

 ## Overview

-This project analyzes early-stage customer behavior in a fictional multi-table SaaS dataset (RavenStack) to identify signals associated with early churn versus long-term retention.
+This project analyzes early-stage customer behavior in a fictional SaaS platform (RavenStack) to identify signals associated with early churn versus long-term retention.

-Rather than focusing on black-box churn prediction, the analysis emphasizes **interpretable early signals** and translates them into a **practical risk prioritization framework** that can support real-world retention decisions.
+Rather than focusing on perfect churn prediction, the analysis reframes churn as a prioritization problem:
+**Which customers should receive proactive intervention during onboarding?**

+The notebook combines early usage behavior, support friction signals, and interpretable risk scoring to translate customer analytics into operational retention strategy.

+---

-## Business Question
+## Business Framing

-**Can early customer behavior and experience (within the first 30 days) help identify customers at higher risk of early churn, and how can those signals be operationalized for targeted intervention?**
+Customer churn in subscription businesses is rarely caused by a single catastrophic event.
+It is more often driven by accumulated onboarding friction.

+This project asks:

+> Can we detect early warning signals within the first 30 days and use them to prioritize retention effort?

+The goal is not just analytics —
+it is actionable customer success strategy.

+---

+## Research Objective

+Identify early-stage behavioral signals that distinguish:

+- customers who churn within 90 days
+- customers who remain subscribed 180+ days

+and translate those signals into an operational risk prioritization framework.

+---

-## Dataset
+## Data Description

-The analysis uses a synthetic but realistic SaaS dataset consisting of five relational tables:
+The dataset simulates a multi-table SaaS environment including:

-- **accounts**: customer metadata and signup information
+- account metadata
-- **subscriptions**: subscription lifecycle and plan details
+- subscription history
-- **feature_usage**: product usage events
+- feature usage logs
-- **support_tickets**: customer support interactions
+- support tickets
-- **churn_events**: churn outcomes and reasons
+- churn events

-All tables are linked via `account_id` and `subscription_id`.
+This structure mirrors real-world SaaS analytics pipelines where behavior, billing, and support systems must be integrated.

+All analysis focuses on the first **30 days after signup**, the most critical onboarding window.

+---

-## Methodology
+## Analytical Approach

+The project follows a layered analytical structure:

-### 1. Defining Customer Outcomes
+### 1. Outcome Segmentation
-Customers were segmented based on subscription duration:
+Customers are categorized into:
-- **Early Churn**: churned within 90 days
+- Early Churn (≤ 90 days)
-- **Long-Term**: retained for 180 days or longer
+- Long-Term (≥ 180 days)
-- **Mid-Term**: intermediate cases (used as reference only)
+- Mid-Term (excluded from primary comparison)

-This outcome-based segmentation enables a clear comparison between early disengagement and sustained retention.
+This creates a clear retention contrast.

+---

-### 2. Early Usage Analysis (Q1)
+### 2. Early Usage Analysis
-Early behavior was defined as activity occurring within the first **30 days after signup**.

-Initial hypotheses tested whether early usage volume and feature exploration explained churn outcomes, using metrics such as:
+Metrics examined:

 - total usage events
-- number of unique features used
+- unique features used
-- beta feature adoption

-**Finding:**
-Early usage metrics showed only marginal differences between early churners and long-term subscribers, suggesting that usage volume alone provides limited explanatory power.
+- active usage days
+- engagement persistence

+Finding:
+Usage volume differences are small and insufficient to explain churn alone.

+---

-### 3. Early Support Friction Analysis (Q2)
+### 3. Early Support Friction Analysis

-Given the limited signal from usage metrics, the analysis shifted to early customer experience indicators derived from support interactions:
+Support signals examined:

 - number of early support tickets
+- resolution time
 - escalation rate
-- average resolution time
 - satisfaction scores

-**Finding:**
+Finding:
-Early churners consistently exhibited higher support friction, including longer resolution times and higher escalation rates.
+Early churners experience slightly higher friction across all support indicators.

-Although differences were moderate in magnitude, their directional consistency indicated that early friction is a more actionable churn signal than usage intensity alone.
+This suggests churn is more closely tied to onboarding experience than raw activity.

+---

+### 4. High-Risk Segment Identification

+Customers are flagged as high-risk when early support friction crosses defined thresholds.

+Result:
+High-risk customers exhibit ~1.6× higher early churn probability.

+These customers are not guaranteed churners —
+they represent high-leverage intervention targets.

+---

-### 4. Risk Scoring Framework (Q3)
+### 5. Interpretable Risk Score Construction

-To operationalize these findings, an interpretable **early churn risk score** was constructed using:
+A weighted risk score aggregates:

-- early support ticket frequency
+- support ticket volume
-- escalation occurrence
+- escalation signals
-- resolution time
+- resolution delays
-- early usage persistence (as a protective factor)
+- engagement persistence

-Scores were interpreted **relatively** using percentile rankings rather than absolute thresholds.

-**Finding:**
-Customers in the top 20% of risk scores showed a meaningfully higher early churn rate (~22% relative increase), validating the framework as a prioritization tool.
+The score functions as a ranking tool, not a binary predictor.

+It enables prioritized retention effort.

+---

 ## Key Insights

-- Early churn is **not strongly driven by usage volume**, but by **early customer friction**
+Early churn is not driven by low activity alone.
-- Support-related signals provide more actionable insight than engagement metrics alone
-- Risk scoring is most effective as a **relative ranking mechanism**, not a deterministic predictor
-- Targeted intervention strategies can be more efficient than uniform retention efforts

-## Business Implications
-Rather than attempting to predict churn perfectly, companies can:
-- identify high-risk customers early
-- trigger proactive support outreach during onboarding
-- allocate retention resources more efficiently

-This approach improves retention leverage while minimizing unnecessary operational costs.

-## Tools & Skills
-- Python (pandas, numpy, matplotlib)
-- Multi-table data modeling
-- Exploratory data analysis (EDA)
-- Customer segmentation
-- Risk scoring & prioritization
-- Business-oriented data storytelling

-## Key Insights & Actions

-**Insight 1**
-Customers experiencing early support friction were significantly more likely to churn within the first 30 days.

-**Implication**
-The onboarding phase represents a critical churn risk window.

-**Action**
-Retention teams should trigger proactive outreach for customers showing early support tickets or inactivity signals.
+It is more strongly associated with onboarding friction and support severity.

+This shifts retention strategy from engagement nudges to friction reduction.

+Risk signals are probabilistic, not deterministic —
+but consistent enough to guide resource allocation.

 ---

-**Insight 2**
-Low engagement during the early lifecycle strongly correlated with churn risk.

-**Implication**
-Early behavior is predictive of long-term retention.

-**Action**
-Product teams should design onboarding nudges and engagement checkpoints during the first month.
+## Insight → Action Translation

+This analysis supports a proactive onboarding defense strategy:

+- Flag accounts with repeated early support escalation
+- Trigger priority onboarding workflows
+- Assign targeted customer success outreach
+- Measure retention lift post-intervention

+The objective is smarter prioritization, not blanket intervention.

+Retention effort should follow risk ranking.

+---

+## Business Implication

+The project reframes churn analytics as a resource allocation problem.

+Instead of asking:

+> Who will churn?

+It asks:

+> Where will intervention have the highest marginal impact?

+This perspective aligns analytics with operational decision-making.

+---

+## Limitations

+- Synthetic dataset (simulated SaaS environment)
+- Limited long-term financial metrics
+- Simplified support severity modeling

+The framework demonstrates methodology rather than production forecasting.

+---

+## Conclusion

+Early churn emerges from accumulated onboarding friction, not isolated events.

+Support signals provide actionable early warning indicators.

+An interpretable risk score enables targeted retention strategy without overfitting.

+The result is a scalable framework for data-informed customer success prioritization.

+---

+## Tools & Techniques

+- Python (Pandas, NumPy, Matplotlib)
+- Behavioral feature engineering
+- Early-window cohort analysis
+- Risk scoring framework
+- Exploratory data visualization

+---

-## Notes
+## Author

-This project uses a fully synthetic dataset and is intended for educational and portfolio purposes.
+Jihoo Lee
+Data Analytics & Business Analytics Portfolio Project